moksh-pcb-design/LM2596-Adjustable-Buck-Converter-PCB/README.md

 The LM2596 operates as a switching regulator.

-1. Input DC power enters through the input connector.
+1. Input DC power enters through the input terminal.
-2. Input capacitors filter supply ripple and noise.
+2. Input capacitors suppress ripple and supply noise.
 3. The LM2596 switches the input voltage at high frequency.
 4. The inductor stores and transfers energy.
-5. The SS54 Schottky diode provides the freewheeling current path.
+5. The Schottky diode provides the freewheeling current path.
 6. Output capacitors smooth the output voltage.
-7. The potentiometer adjusts the output voltage through the feedback network.
+7. The feedback network maintains output voltage regulation.

-This switching topology provides significantly higher efficiency than traditional linear regulators.
+Compared to linear regulators, this switching topology offers significantly higher efficiency and reduced power dissipation.

 ---